 region of topological visibility.

-f) Define and extend management and security techniques for
+f) Definition and extension of management and security techniques

-RSVP-TE signaling.
-This includes YANG and MIB modules for
+for RSVP-TE signaling.
+This includes configuring and monitoring

 The TEAS working group is chartered to deliver the following:

 1. Definition of additional abstract service, link, and path